Cyclic Complexity of Words: Cyclic Complexity Distinguishes Between Sturmian Words with Different Languages

 \begin{proposition}[\cite{MoHe38}] Let $x,y$ be two Sturmian words.
 Then $\Fac(x)=\Fac(y)$ if and only if $x$ and $y$ have the same slope. \end{proposition}

 Central words play a fundamental role in the study of Sturmian words.
-A word in $A^+$ is {\it central} if it has relatively prime periods $p$ and $q$ and length $p+q-2$.
-We will make use of the following characterizations of central words (see \cite{Be07} for a survey):
+A word over the alphabet $A$ is {\it central} if it has relatively prime periods $p$ and $q$ and length $p+q-2$.
+We make use of the following characterizations of central words (see \cite{Be07} for a survey):

 \begin{proposition} Let $w$ be a word over $A$.
 The following conditions are equivalent: